-Proxies will be mailed to stockholders on or about March 26, 2007 and will be solicited by mail.
-The Company will make arrangements with brokerage houses and other custodians, nominees and fiduciaries to send proxies and proxy materials to the beneficial owners of the shares and will reimburse them for their expenses in so doing.
-Proxies may be solicited, without extra compensation, by officers, agents and employees of the Company who may communicate with stockholders, banks, brokerage houses and others by telephone, facsimile, email or in person to request that proxies be furnished.
-All expenses incurred in connection with this solicitation will be borne by the Company.
-The Company has no present plans to hire special employees or paid solicitors to assist in obtaining proxies, but reserves the option of doing so.
-If any special employees or solicitors are retained, the Company will bear the expense of such retention.
+Proxies will be mailed to stockholders on or about April 9, 2008 and will be solicited by mail.
+We will make arrangements with brokerage houses and other custodians, nominees and fiduciaries to send proxies and proxy materials to the beneficial owners of the shares and will reimburse them for their expenses in so doing.
+Proxies may be solicited, without extra compensation, by officers, agents and employees of Alexion who may communicate with stockholders, banks, brokerage houses and others by telephone, facsimile, email or in person to request that proxies be furnished.
+All expenses incurred in connection with this solicitation will be borne by us.
+We have no present plans to hire special employees or paid solicitors to assist in obtaining proxies, but reserve the option of doing so.
+If any special employees or solicitors are retained, we will bear the expense of such retention.